 Two more popular theories regarding zebra stripes have something to do with tsetse flies that occupy Africa and thermoregulation.
 The tsetse flies are one of the most prominent species of flies in Africa.
 They carry diseases which can prove to be harmful to zebras.
 But what do stripes have to do with flies?
 For a reason still not known by scientists, flies do not easily recognise stripped surfaces.
 Hence protecting the zebra from potential diseases.

 Thermoregulation (process which helps an organism maintain its body temperature) can also be one of the uses of a zebra’s stripes.
 While the black coloured stripes can help absorb heat and keep the zebra warm when needed, the white stripes can reflect heat and help cool the zebras down.

-While all these theories make sense, scientists are still looking for one fixed answer to this question and until then the zebras can go on grazing in the Savanna with their wonderfully mysterious stripes.
+While all these theories make sense, scientists are still looking for one fixed answer to this question and until then the zebras can go on grazing in the a grassy plain in tropical and subtropical regions, with few...
+More with their wonderfully mysterious stripes.

 Here’s an interesting fact: No two zebra’s stripes are the same pattern- just like no two human fingerprints are the same!

 Want to write for I Kid You Not?
 We publish children’s writing.

 Reach out at: firstname.lastname@example.org